trigtbh/lahacks-26/README.md

-# barelyatwork ⚡
+# BarelyAtWork

-> **Voice-powered AI automation engine.** Speak a command, Chad builds and executes a multi-app workflow — in real time.
+> **Voice-powered AI automation engine.** Speak a command, Chad builds and executes a multi-app workflow - in real time.

 Built at **LA Hacks 2026** in 36 hours.